SEO If Modified Since header

 One way to describe If Modified Since is to think of that little flag on your mailbox outside your house.
 If you put

-the flag up, then the postman knows you have mail in there and he will come and get it.
+the flag up, then the postman (or woman) knows you have mail in there and will come and get it.
 If the flag on your mailbox is

-down then the postman knows he doesn't have to pick up any mail.
+down then the postperson knows they don't have to pick up any mail.

 Why is that important?